ArshPanesar/Ray-Tracer/README.md

 # Ray Tracer

+This project was done as part of an assignment in a Computer Graphics course.

 ## Platform and Libraries Used

 I have used the Windows operating system to build this project, alongwith the following technologies: